hushidong/biblatex-gb7714-2015/README.md

 ## update history:

+### date of change: 2017-11-21 to version v1.0i
+* Changes to pkg code:
+    - "*.bbx": deal compatibility problem of author-year style for biblatex v3.8a, include labeldate->labeldateparts and DeclareSortingScheme -> DeclareSortingTemplate.
+    - "*.bbx": change the version judgement macro,using macro form pkg xstring.
+	- "*.bbx": replace the \iffieldundef{year} by \iffieldequalstr{year}{} in \newbibmacro*{modifydate}, for the year field is defined with empty string for biblatex version >3.7 after biber dealing with none date info.

 ### date of change: 2017-04-11 to version v1.0h, the last version support texlive2015
 * Changes to pkg code:
-    - "*.bbx": deal compatibility problem of author style for texlive2017, because the old cmd printdateextralabel with biblatex3.4 has been replaced by printlabeldateextra with biblatex3.7 in texlive2017.
+    - "*.bbx": deal compatibility problem of author year style for texlive2017, because the old cmd printdateextralabel with biblatex3.4 has been replaced by printlabeldateextra with biblatex3.7 in texlive2017.
-    - "*.bbx": change the seperator between multi-language reference text form cmd par to cmd newline for the gb7714-2015 align style
+    - "*.bbx": change the seperator between multi-language reference text from cmd par to cmd newline for the gb7714-2015 align style
 	- "*.bbx": fix a flaw reported by Lee Zeping. remove the comma between journaltitle and (number) when the volume is undefined.
     - "*.bbx": add an option gbpub to control the publishing info. if gbpub=false, publishing info's format is the biblatex standard style, otherwise is gb7714-2015 style.
 The origin idea comes from Wayne08.
     - "*.bbx": fix a flaw reported by zjsdut@163.com. remove the dot before url when url is the only info available。